andrewcbuensalida/django-python-pyshop-mosh/readme.md

 codepipeline worked, so workflow is python manage.py runserver and python manage.py makemigrations during development, then when it's ready, push to gh and it will auto deploy, i hope. i know for sure though that html autodeploys.

+/* for some reason during development, the static folder in the products folder is the one that's active, not the root state css */